thinktandem/thinktandem.io/src/content/articles/migrating-og-to-drupal8-group.md

    * {@inheritdoc}
    */
   public function prepareRow(Row $row) {
-    // Grab our nid and grab the Group ID from the D7 OG tables.
+    // Grab our uid and grab the Group ID from the D7 OG tables.
     $uid = $row->getSourceProperty('uid');

     // Grab data from both tables.